Time Lapse met raspberry pi

 Sudo apt-get upgrade and press enter

 Apt-get update will download the package lists the repositories and “update” them to get information on the latest versions of packages and their dependencies.
+An update should always be performed before an upgrade or dist-upgrade.
+Apt-get upgrade retrieves new versions of packages that are on the machine when APT is aware of these new versions via apt-get update.

 2.2 Setting up the camera and the script